 Fun opportunities to study abroad, meet new people and expand your understanding of the world.

-Employers from across Canada and abroad are always looking to hire Arts Co-op students who read between the lines, think independently, draw conclusions and communicate effectively.
+Employers from across Canada and abroad are always looking to hire Arts Co-op students who think independently, draw conclusions and communicate effectively.
 Build your resume and get paid while you work on your degree.

 Run for a position on the Simon Fraser Student Society (SFSS), a student-led organization that represents and advocates for the interests of all SFU students.

 The Board of Governors is the senior governing body at SFU.
 There are 15 members including two elected students, you could be one of them.